A Methodological Analysis of Empirical Studies in Quantum Software Testing: Preliminaries

 \Subtitle{Backends} The implementation of quantum programs depends on the specific \textit{backends} that determine whether the computation is performed via logical simulation on classical hardware (e.g., CPU or GPU) or via physical implementation on quantum hardware (i.e., QPU).
 The feasibility of classical simulators in academic research mainly stems from the limited qubit count and connectivity of current devices, as well as the presence of non-negligible quantum noise in current NISQ devices.
+The native gate sets vary with NISQ devices, implying that quantum circuits derived from quantum programs must be carefully transpiled and optimized to match the hardware-specific gate primitives.
 Meanwhile, practical considerations, such as the high overhead of accessing real quantum hardware, further motivate the use of classical simulators.
 Among the classical simulation backends, ideal simulators and noisy simulators are the two main approaches.
 Ideal simulators model the qubit evolution of a theoretically closed quantum system, whereas noisy simulators aim to approximate the behavior of current NISQ devices in the presence of quantum noise.